 The bookstore has been established to provide the student body with goods and services at the least possible cost.
 It is a part of the University that has goals directly centered on the satisfaction and success of the students and the faculty.
-The bookstore is self-sufficient, receiving no funding from the University System, and any profit is returned to The Campus Bookstore at Georgia Southwestern State University is institutionally owned and operated, the institution.
+The bookstore is self-sufficient, receiving no funding from the University System, and any profit is returned to the institution.
+The Campus Bookstore at Georgia Southwestern State University is institutionally owned and operated.
 The success of the bookstore lies with the success of the students.
 The bookstore carries new, used and rental textbooks, with an emphasis on trying to obtain as many used and rental textbooks as possible through student buybacks and various wholesale distributors to lower the students cost by 25%-75%.
 In addition to course materials, the bookstore stocks laptops, computer software, mass-market paperback books, computer books, study aids, reference materials, and school/office supplies for academic use.
 The bookstore also has gifts, including t-shirts, hats, coffee mugs, seasonal gift items, greeting cards, a classic collection of crystal engraved with the school seal, and many other gift items.
-Other goods and services offered through the bookstore include fax services and special ordering for any academic materials.
-The bookstore accepts cash, personal checks, MasterCard, Visa, Discover, American Express, Canes Cash, bookstore gift cards, and financial aid funds.
+Other goods and services offered through the bookstore accepts cash, personal checks, MasterCard, Visa, Discover, American Express, Canes Cash, bookstore gift cards, and financial aid funds.